sequenceiq/slider/src/site/markdown/manpage.md

 This attempts to force kill any YARN application referenced by application ID.
 There is no attempt to notify the running AM.

-If the application ID is `all` then all hoya instances belonging to the current user are killed.
+If the application ID is `all` then all slider instances belonging to the current user are killed.

 These are clearly abnormal operations; they are here primarily for testing